rapidfuzz/rapidfuzz-rs/Readme.md

 - **Diverse String Metrics**: Offers a variety of string metrics to suit different use cases.
-These range from the Levenshtein distance for edit-based comparisions to the Jaro-Winkler similarity for more nuanced similarity assessments.
+These range from the Levenshtein distance for edit-based comparisons to the Jaro-Winkler similarity for more nuanced similarity assessments.
 - **Optimized for Speed**: The library is designed with performance in mind.
   Each implementation is carefully designed to ensure optimal performance,